Ari Horesh University of Pavia, Italy4th of March, 2023

 The IMAT biology section tests your knowledge of core biological concepts and your ability to apply that knowledge to solve problems and analyze data.
 To help you prepare for the exam, it’s essential to familiarize yourself with the different types of questions you’ll encounter on the test.
 In this section, we’ll explain the three main types of IMAT biology questions and provide examples.

 - Concise and easy-to-answer questions: These questions are often straightforward and require a quick recall of basic biological concepts.
-They may be multiple choice or require a short written response, and they’re typically worth only one or two points on the exam.
-It’s a good idea to tackle these questions first, as they’re usually the easiest and can be completed in just 15-20 seconds.
 Here are some examples:

 - Very long and full of “fluff” questions: These questions are designed to be tricky and may contain extraneous information to distract you from the actual question.
 They may also include complex diagrams or graphs that require careful analysis.
 Despite their length and complexity, these questions are often more straightforward than they appear and can be solved with some critical thinking.
 Here are some examples:

 - Medium-length questions that are extremely hard and tricky: These questions are the most challenging and may require a deep understanding of complex biological processes.
 They may include multiple steps or require the application of several different concepts to solve.
-These questions are often worth more points on the exam and may be multiple-choice or require a written response.
 Here are some examples: